-College of DuPage has several plans in place to help students learn in a safe environment and continue their goals this fall.
+College of DuPage has several plans in place to help students learn in a safe environment and continue their goals this spring.
 Our plans to continue education are based on guidance from the DuPage County Health Department, Centers for Disease Control (CDC) and phases in the Restore Illinois plan.

 All faculty, staff, students and visitors are required to wear face masks at all times while on campus.
 Proper face masks need to cover your nose and mouth.
 Everyone must bring their own face mask.
 Face masks will not be provided.

 Based on the guidance from the DuPage County Health Department, Centers for Disease Control (CDC) and phases in the Restore Illinois plan we request all faculty, staff, students and visitors maintain social distancing by standing six (6) feet apart when meeting, talking or standing in line.

 Only faculty teaching hybrid courses and students enrolled in hybrid courses with labs and other on-campus components are currently allowed on campus.
 The following entrances are currently open:

 - Robert J. Miller Homeland Security Education Center (HEC) - Door One